MonirZaman/MonirZaman.github.io/_posts/_neurips2019_BayesianML.md

 * PGAS uses sequence Markov Chain for updating state
 * Derive an analytical expression for estimating joint distribution of observation(y_t) and states (x_t) marginalizing on the previous states and observations (x_0:t-1, y_1:t-1)
 * When marginalizing out the parameters, the resulting marginal particle Gibbs (mPG) sampler updates the state trajectory using marginalized cconditional sequential Markov Chain (mcSMC) and with the addition of conditioning on the reference trajectory surviving the resampling step. .
 In cSMC one particle trajectory, the reference trajectory x_0:T, will always survive the resampling step.
+* Each ancestor trajectory in mPGAS is assigned a weight where w_t is the weight of the trajectory x_0:t-1
+* Update parameters and Summation of statistics
+* Algorithm 2 is the final algorithm

 # [Practical two step look ahead in Bayesian optimization](http://papers.nips.cc/paper/9174-practical-two-step-lookahead-bayesian-optimization.pdf)